imixs/imixs-cloud/README.md

 *Imixs-Cloud* provides an open concept for small and medium-sized organizations to run an independent, stable and easy to manage cloud infrastructure.
 This project is 100% open source and based on [Kubernetes](https://kubernetes.io/) - a cloud solution for automating deployment, scaling, and management of containerized applications.

 You are sincerely invited to join this project on [Github](https://github.com/imixs/imixs-cloud).
+If you have any questions just start a new [Discussion on Github](https://github.com/imixs/imixs-cloud/discussions).

+The flexible and sustainable concept allows you to run your cloud infrastructure without any vendor lock-in.
+Small and medium-sized cluster environments can be hosted on bare metal or virtual servers.
 You can setup your own *Imixs-Cloud* Kubernetes Cluster within a few hours.
-The flexible and sustainable concept allows you to run your cloud infrastructure without any vendor lock-in.
-Small and medium-sized cluster environments can be hosted on bare metal - which is recommended - or on virtual servers.
-The project is open source and constantly under development.
-If you have any questions just start a new [Discussion on Github](https://github.com/imixs/imixs-cloud/discussions).

-Now, let's get started...

 <p align="center"><img src="./doc/images/imxs-cloud-k8s-ceph-git.png" /></p>

-## Topics
+### Topics

  - [The Architecture](#the-architecture)
  - [Quick Start Guide](#quick-start-guide)